sonu4578/Gen-AI-Hub/README.md

 ## Setup Instructions

-1. Clone the repository.
+Clone the repository.
 This project has two main parts:
    ai-interaction-backend: A Python Flask API that interacts with the APIs from OpenAI and Anthropic
    ai-interaction-portal: A React UI Portal that shows a simple UI page to submit questions to AI Models and see the responses in real time

-# Setup the API service
+### Setup the API service

-2. Open a new terminal window and go into the ai-interaction-backend folder
+1. Open a new terminal window and go into the ai-interaction-backend folder

 cd ai-interaction-backend

-On MacOS set the virtual environment: python3 -m venv venv source venv/bin/activate
+2. On MacOS set the virtual environment: python3 -m venv venv source venv/bin/activate

-Install the required dependencies:
+3. Install the required dependencies:

 pip install flask openai anthropic pip install python-dotenv pip install flask-cors

-3.export the environment variables to set the API Keys
+4. Export the environment variables to set the API Keys

 export OPENAI_API_KEY=<Add-API-Key-Here>
 export ANTHROPIC_API_KEY=<Add-API-Key-Here>

-Start the application
+5. Start the application

 python app.py

-# Setup the UI application
+### Setup the UI application

-2. Open a new terminal window and go into the ai-interaction-portal folder cd ai-interaction-portal
+1. Open a new terminal window and go into the ai-interaction-portal folder cd ai-interaction-portal
-3. Install the required dependencies
+2. Install the required dependencies

 npm install axios
 npm install bootstrap